alexdriaguine/unholy-hits/README.md

 # Unholy Hits
 A slack bot that listens and puts your unholy hits in a spotify playlist

+Our playlist, curated by this bot can be found [here](https://open.spotify.com/user/bengtboxare/playlist/0rEur9a5W8pUVHqvBFIlsX?si=X4QTfs2SSKy4jqFgdO6nWw)

 ## TODO, version 1
 - [x] figure out how we setup this shit. one option - /setup command, that will create a record for this channel in the db, and present a spotify oauth link, connect the spotify account and save it in db.
 Other is, as soon as we deploy this bot